 The Storm Prediction Center (SPC) has issued a Slight Risk for the Northern High plains today.

-The visible satellite imagery shows clear skies over the threat area.
+The visible satellite imagery shows cloud cover over the threat area.

 The surface pressure chart shows low pressure over the threat area with no strong pressure gradients.
-The RAP shows this trend is expected to continue for the next six hours, as the primary low pressure system moves east.
-In the next six hours, the RAP is not showing these two low pressure systems developing.
+The RAP shows the low will shift and intensify in the next six hours, but no strong pressure gradients are expected to develop.

-High temperatures will rise into the mid 90s in western Nebraska.
+High temperatures will rise into the mid 90s in northeastern Colorado and western Nebraska.